ovitorsena/ovitorsena/README.md

-- ❓ Ask me about anything related to Product / SEO / Analytics and Behavior.
+- ❓ Ask me about anything related to Product / SEO / B.I and Analytics.

 - 😆 Fun fact: I have an Phd in C.S.I and Criminal Minds